suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/01-siem-with-sentinel.md

       ![select resource](../media/select_resource.png)

+      >**Note**: This lab is provided with a pre-created windows virtual machine (for the ease of the users) which can be added as a resource to connect with Microsoft Sentinel.

  9. Back on the **Create Data Collection Rule** page, select **Next: Collect >** and then **Next: Review + create**.

  10. After the successful validation run, click on **Create**.